 To ensure its continued contribution to economic growth the Queensland Government is committed to the development and long-term viability of the building and construction industry in Queensland.
-This commitment embraces a wide range of initiatives dealing with such issues as licensing, dispute resolution, security of payment, tendering and selection processes, best practice industrial relations, work health and safety, and skill development including commitment to apprentices and trainees and compliance with procurement, tendering and other government policy.
+This commitment embraces a wide range of initiatives dealing with such issues as licensing, dispute resolution, security of payment, tendering and selection processes, work health and safety, skill development including commitment to apprentices and trainees, and compliance with procurement, tendering and other government policies.